westruk/Reprogram-TEE-on-davinci/README.md

-# Reprogram TEE on Qualcomm devices
+# Reprogram TEE on Davinci
-Guide to reprogram the TEE on Qualcomm devices to fix lost attestation keys.
+Guide to reprogram the TEE on Xiaomi Mi 9T / Redmi K20 devices to fix lost attestation keys.

 ## Why?